nehemya/Deep_Learning_Workshop/README.md

 "Practical Deep Learning Workshop" course at BGU.

 In this course, I gained hands-on skills to build and train deep learning models in various domains.
-Each assignment has a relevant notebook with detailed code and work process and a final report of the task at hand.
+Each assignment has a relevant notebook with detailed code, work process and a final report of the task at hand.

 This repository contain 4 assignments as follows: